anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 ## Voting for the Steward

 ### What is a Steward (technically)?
 All valid PGF stewards will be established multisignature account addresses.
-These must be created by the intdended parties (which may very well be just one person, but could be more) that wish to represent the stewards entity.
+These must be created by the intdended parties (which may very well be just one person, but could be more) that wish to represent the Steward entity.
 For example, if David Alice and Bob wish to represent the combined steward DAB, they may do so as a common entity.
+But likewise, Alice can create her own 1-out-of-1 multisig that to just represent herself.

 ### Becoming a Steward